vasu2903/PracticalMachineLearning/ML-Assignment.md

 Training <- Training[, which(NAs == 0)]
 ```

 Partition training data provided into two sets.
 One for training and one for cross validation.
+Since the actual training  size is large , I have created a smaller training set of 80% of the original set.

 ```r
 parTraining <- createDataPartition(Training$classe, p=0.20, list=FALSE)